 - Maryland has quadrupled its solar energy capacity since 2015.

 Are you considering on-site energy storage?
 The Maryland solar battery rebate program offers a substantial financial incentive to purchase solar batteries.
-The tax credit in Maryland is structured similarly to other tax credits for the installation of solar energy.
+This Maryland solar tax credit is structured similarly to other tax credits for the installation of solar energy.